pymc-labs/CausalPy/README.md

 # [this repo name is to be decided!]

-This package focusses on Bayesian causal inference
+This package focusses on Bayesian causal inference in a number of quasi-experimental settings.

 ## Synthetic control
 This is appropriate when you have multiple units, one of which is treated.
 You build a synthetic control as a weighted combination of the untreated units.